blobaa/bba-did-method-specification/docs/markdown/spec.md

 Because the `bba` DID method is composed of transactions issued in a specific order and with specific content, it cannot prevent a DID controller from acting maliciously and creating wrong statements about a DID.
 However, the validity and authority of DID operations is proven in the resolution process.

 It should be noted that no sub key authenticity check is performed in the DID registration and DDOT binding process.
 This must be done either by a storage mechanism at DDOT storage time or dynamically by a DID consumer.
-The latter option is preferred since it ensures that a DID controller is in possession of the private key at the time of interaction.
+The latter is preferred since it ensures that a DID controller is in possession of the private key at the time of interaction.

 ### Usage

 Although not recommended and error-prone, a DID controller or resolver (actor) could use the official [Ardor Web Wallet](https://ardor.jelurida.com/index.html) to process the `bba` CRUD operations.
 This can be done by running an own node or by using an existing node trusted by an actor.
 The latter involves a compromise between security and usability.
-It lowers security by adding an additional intermediate step (the node runner) between the actor and the blockchain, but increases usability since it does not require to operate a node.
+It lowers security by adding an additional intermediate (the node runner) between the actor and the blockchain, but increases usability since it does not require to operate a node.
 It can be assumed that this will be the common way.

 In addition to the Web Wallet, an Ardor node provides various [REST APIs](https://ardor.jelurida.com/test) to interact with the blockchain.
-The reference implementation uses these APIs to provide an easy and error-preventing way to process the CRUD operations.
+The reference implementation uses these APIs to provide an easy and error-preventing way for processing the CRUD operations.

 When using a remote node (a node that is only accessible via the Internet), the actor must ensure that the communication takes place over a secure TLS connection.

 ### DID Id Collusion

-Since a DID attestation is retrieved using the DID Id, a DID Id collusion where two DIDs are represented with the same DID Id and collide during a DID controller update process would merge these two DIDs and, from that moment on, would always retrieve the same DID attestation and thus the same DID Document.
+Since a DID attestation is retrieved using the DID Id, a DID Id collusion where two DIDs are represented with the same DID Id and collide during a DID controller update process would merge these two DIDs and, from that moment on, would always return the same DID attestation and thus the same DID Document.
 They would be inseparable from that point on.

 This can be considered unlikely due to the wide range of 20^62 (20 digits ^ 62 valid characters `[a-zA-Z0-9]`) possible DID Ids when using a suitable random number generator.
-Deliberately creating the same DID Id and attempting to force a DID collision would have to involve the new DID controller, since a DID controller update must be accepted by the new controller account.
+Deliberately creating the same DID Id and attempting to force a DID collision would need to involve the new DID controller, since a DID controller update must be accepted by the new controller account.

 ### Resolution Speed